 - fusible, paper-backed interfacing (Wonder Under or Heat ‘n Bond)

 I didn’t take any photos of the process, but I thought I would show you some larger photos of the final project so you can replicate them.
 For all of the appliques, I ironed fusible interfacing to the fabric, cut them out, peeled off the paper backing, and ironed them onto the linen.
 This is a standard applique process.
+To see my “How to Applique By Hand” video, go here.
 To transfer the embroidery designs, I like to use dressmaker’s carbon paper.
 Just spritz with water when you are done and it should disappear.
 The background fabric is 100% linen.

 There you go!
 Let me know if you have any questions.
 I am always happy to help!